Does Maximal Extractable Value (MEV) exist on Hedera?

 To better understand MEV in practice, let's consider a real-world example using Uniswap, a decentralized exchange (DEX) built on Ethereum.
 Uniswap enables users to trade ERC-20 tokens without an intermediary, using an automated market maker (AMM) model to determine token prices.

-However, before her transaction is processed, a validator (or a bot monitoring the mempool) spots Alice's profitable trade and decides to front-run her.
-The validator creates their own transaction, swapping 10 $ETH for $LINK, but sets a higher gas fee to prioritize their transaction over Alice's.
-As a result, the validator’s transaction is included and processed before Alice's, and they buy $LINK at a lower price.
+However, before her transaction is processed, a consensus nodes (or a bot monitoring the mempool) spots Alice's profitable trade and decides to front-run her.
+The consensus nodes creates their own transaction, swapping 10 $ETH for $LINK, but sets a higher gas fee to prioritize their transaction over Alice's.
+As a result, the consensus node's transaction is included and processed before Alice's, and they buy $LINK at a lower price.

-When Alice's transaction is finally processed, the price of $LINK has increased due to the validator’s trade, reducing her arbitrage profit or even causing a loss.
-The validator then proceeds to sell $LINK on the other DEX, realizing the profit Alice initially intended to make.
+When Alice's transaction is finally processed, the price of $LINK has increased due to the consensus node's trade, reducing her arbitrage profit or even causing a loss.
+The consensus node then proceeds to sell $LINK on the other DEX, realizing the profit Alice initially intended to make.

 This example demonstrates how MEV can be exploited in a DeFi protocol like Uniswap, leading to front-running and other manipulative practices that affect the fairness and security of the ecosystem.